-A Complete Guide to Big Data in Banking, Plus 6 Examples
+Your Go-to Guide to Big Data Analytics in Banking

-But where is this data coming from?
-The technology behind smartphones, tablets, and the internet of things (IoT) has made it easier than ever for consumers to use online resources to communicate with companies, research products, purchase items, and even perform banking tasks.
-These activities are then used to develop customer profiles that can track trends, predict behaviors, and help businesses better understand their customers.
+But where, exactly, does all this data come from?
+The technology behind smartphones, tablets, and the Internet of Things (IoT) has made it easier than ever for consumers to use online resources to communicate with companies, research products, purchase items, and even perform banking tasks.
+These activities are then used to develop customer profiles that can track trends, predict behaviors, and help banks better understand their customers.

 Types of Big Data

-With 2.5 quintillion bytes of data created every day, not all of it can fit into one category.
+With 2.5 quintillion bytes of data generated every day, not all of it can fit within a single category.
 There are three ways to classify big data:

 - Unstructured: This data has no clear format.
 An example could be emails, since they are difficult to process.

-- Semi-structured: Data that is semi-structured may initially look unstructured but can contain keywords that can be used in processing.
+- Semi-structured: Data that is semi-structured might initially appear unstructured but contains keywords that can be used for processing.

 The incredible volume of data available at our fingertips requires advanced processing techniques in order to be translated into valuable, actionable information.
 Using the proper business tools is the most efficient way to filter through all types of big data.